 Please note that all Municipal Court dates scheduled for March, April and May have been postponed.
-All cases on those dockets will be rescheduled.
-You must contact Donna DeRado, Administrative Judge/Clerk of Court, at 803-578-4155 or email firstname.lastname@example.org before June 1st to confirm your rescheduled court date.
+All cases on those dockets have been rescheduled.
+You must contact Donna DeRado, Administrative Judge/Clerk of Court, at 803-578-4155 or email email@example.com before June 1st to confirm your rescheduled court date.

 On Monday, March 30, Governor McMaster issued Executive Order 2020-16 regarding additional restrictions due to the continued spread of COVID-19 in South Carolina.
 As of yesterday afternoon’s SCDHEC report, there are 43 confirmed cases in York County.